 Innovators need a variety of workspace to meet their needs.
-HTDC Incubation programs at MIC and MRTC offer a variety of flexible space and learning opportunities to help companies be successful.
+HTDC Incubation programs at Sandbox and MRTC offer a variety of flexible space and learning opportunities to help companies be successful.

 Companies creating technology intensive products need capital to get their products from lab to the market.
 Manufacturers need equipment and training to expand into new markets or new products.
 HTDC offers grants to fund companies doing R&D or expanding their manufacturing.